 October 11, 1834 – Savka was born in Novi Sad into the Polit family, a respectable family of merchants.
 Her mother Julijana (maiden name Desančić) had a considerable influence on the development of Savka’s attitudes towards the world and the role of women in society.
 Due to the family’s favorable financial situation and the support of her parents, she gained the highest education available to girls of that period.

-1846 –1848 She was schooled in Timisoara.
-The breaking out of the Hungarian Uprising in 1848, lead to a war which greatly affected the lifestyle of the Polit family.
-Savka’s father, Jovan Polit, had lost all his land and estates.
+1846–1848: She was schooled in Timisoara.
+The outbreak of the Hungarian Uprising in 1848 lead to a war which greatly affected the lifestyle of the Polit family.
+Savka’s father, Jovan Polit, lost all his land and estates.
 Subsequently, the family moved to Vienna, where Savka continued her education in a catholic boarding school.